AmarisAI/incubator-superset/docs/installation.rst

 Database dependencies
 ---------------------

-Superset does not ship bundled with connectivity to databases, except for Sqlite, which is part of the Python standard library.
+Amarisset does not ship bundled with connectivity to databases, except for Sqlite, which is part of the Python standard library.
-You'll need to install the required packages for the database you want to use as your metadata database as well as the packages needed to connect to the databases you want to access through Superset.
+You'll need to install the required packages for the database you want to use as your metadata database as well as the packages needed to connect to the databases you want to access through Amarisset.

 Here's a list of some of the recommended packages.